Saulo Sarmiento

 Saulo Sarmiento (born 13 August 1987) is a Spanish acrobat and pole dancer from the Canary Islands.
 He performed with Cirque du Soleil and has appeared on Britain's Got Talent and La France a un incroyable talent.
 He began gymnastics training at the age of 13.

 Sarmiento speaks English, Spanish, and French.
-On fitness, Sarmiento reported to Queerty that he doesn't eat much before bed and mixes a cardio circuit with weights and yoga classes.
+On fitness, Sarmiento reported to Queerty that he does not eat much before bed and mixes a cardio circuit with weights and yoga classes.